 NPC also subscribes to the Library Information Resources Network (LIRN), which allows our students access to scores of databases containing hundreds of thousands of academic articles and publications.
 For research that is not legal in nature (for example, for business and general education courses), it is anticipated that students will use LIRN to access reliable academic sources for research papers.
-Online training in the use of LIRN resources is available here: http://www.lirn.net/training/.
+Online training in the use of LIRN resources is available here: Library Information Resources Network.